JeeWeetje/iot-workshop/Flow.md

     }
     ```

-12. The URL endpoint will be provided after the creation of this flow.
-So we leave it empty for now.
-The Request step is ready now
+12. The Request step is ready now.
+We will retrieve the URL after creation of the Flow
 13. Select `New step`

     ![alt tag](img/flow-portal-new-step.png)

 14. In this flow we will mail conditionally.
-So select `Add a condition` to add that condition
+So select `Add a condition`

     ![alt tag](img/flow-portal-add-a-condition.png)

 14. This is the hart of the Flow.
-We have to provide a condition (like 'Level is higher then 15').
+We provide a condition (like 'Level is lower then 42').
 And if it's true, a certain step will be executed.
 Otherwise, the other step will be executed. *Note: The first or the latter are optional*

     ![alt tag](img/flow-portal-condition-init.png)